 - Restart your PC and then click the “Search automatically for updated driver software” option.

 If updating the device drivers didn’t work, you can try to reinstall them instead.

 Option 3 – Try checking the hardware connections

 The first thing you have to do before you further troubleshoot the problem is to check the hardware connections of your computer and see if there are damaged ones, just like with USB ports, it would also affect the overall connectivity of the device with the computer.
 So if you notice some irregularities in the connecting cable physically, you might have to buy another one and replace it and then see if it fixes the problem or not.

 Option 4 – Check if the device is formatted properly

 You might also want to check if the external device is properly formatted especially if you’ve recently formatted it.
 If a device wasn’t formatted properly, then it’s no wonder why you’re getting the “A device attached to the system is not functioning” error.
 To fix this, you need to use Disk Management.
 From there, you can find the devices connected but are not visible.
 If you are using an admin account, then to fix this error, you have the option to format the drive or create new partitions using the interface.
 Once you do this, it should resolve the problem.

-Option 1 – Try using the System File Checker
+Option 5 – Try to run System File Checker or SFC scan

 - Tap Win + R to launch Run.